credijusto/common-node/README.md

 }
 ```

-The `js-scripts` package works also with any eslint/stylelint rules, just add the rules at `package.json` or in their custom configuration file.
+The `js-scripts` package works also with any eslint/stylelint rules, just add the previous rules in your `package.json` or in their custom configuration file.